SCIFIHISTORY.NET

 Picture

-On this day in 1995, Star Trek: Voyager aired "Jetrel."
+On this day in 1995 (in the U.S.), Star Trek: Voyager aired "Jetrel."
 This served as the fifteen episode to the program's first season, and here's the plot summary as provided by IMDB.com:

 "Neelix is diagnosed with a fatal illness by a Haakonian named Ma'Bor Jetrel.
 This man is the same one who developed a doomsday weapon that destroyed a Talaxian moon and killed Neelix's family."